apify/apify-cli/docs/integrating-scrapy.md

 method.
 This method triggers Twisted's event loop, also known as a reactor.
 Consequently, Twisted's event loop is executed within AsyncIO's event loop.
 On top of that, when employing AsyncIO code in Spiders or other components, it necessitates the creation of a new AsyncIO event loop, within which the coroutines from these components are executed.
-This means there is an execution of AsyncIO event loop inside Twisted event loop inside AsyncIO event loop.
+This means there is an execution of the AsyncIO event loop inside the Twisted event loop inside the AsyncIO event loop.

-To address this intricacy, we have resolved the issue by leveraging the [nest-asyncio](https://pypi.org/project/nest-asyncio/) library, enabling the execution of nested AsyncIO event loops.
-For executing a coroutine within a Spider or other component, it is recommended to use Apify's instance of the nested event loop.
-Refer to the code example below or derive inspiration from Apify's Scrapy components, such as the [ApifyScheduler](https://github.com/apify/apify-sdk-python/blob/v1.5.0/src/apify/scrapy/scheduler.py#L114).

 We have resolved this issue by leveraging the [nest-asyncio](https://pypi.org/project/nest-asyncio/) library, enabling the execution of nested AsyncIO event loops.
 For executing a coroutine within a Spider or other component,